8. Jesus and the Samaritan Woman

 The Gift of God

 The Lord spoke to the woman that the gift of God would assuage her thirst for living water.
 A gift is something that is given utterly devoid of works to earn it.
 To use an example, think of a family at Christmas time, the usual time of year when gifts are given in the Western world.
 Gifts are provided based on the grace of the parents, not on whether or not the child has done anything to earn that which they receive.
 Even if a child was to do something very naughty on Christmas Eve, it is still rare, indeed, for parents to withhold from them a gift on Christmas morning.
-Two different things in the Scriptures are referred to as the gift of God: the gift of eternal life and the gift of the Spirit, they are the same.
-The gift of God and the entrance of the Spirit into one’s life is the gift of eternal life.
+Two different things in the Scriptures are referred to as the gift of God: the gift of eternal life (Romans 6:23) and the gift of the Spirit (Acts 2:38), they are one and the same.
+The gift of God is the act of the Spirit of God entering one’s life, resulting in us being born-again.
+The entrance of the Spirit into one’s life is the gift of eternal life.
 There are also gifts of the Spirit, but there is the gift, the gift of eternal life as Christ is invited into a person’s life.
-You cannot have one without the other.
-Eternal life is being born-again of the Spirit of God (John 3:3); it is the gift of a merciful, loving God.
-This gift is given when one believes on and trusts in the finished work of Christ on the cross.
+The gift of eternal life is given when one believes in and trusts in the finished work of Christ on the cross.

 8For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God— 9not by works, so that no one can boast (Ephesians 2:8-9).